vydang02/Tennessee-STAR-EDA-Project/Tennessee STAR Project EDA/project1.md

     ## [1] 11598    47

-In this project, you will analyze the STAR data in two parts and write a conclusion.
-In the first part, you will perform Exploratory Data Analysis on particular variables in the STAR data and interpret your results.
-In the second section, you will be directed to use particular programming techniques, but you may complete them using the data in ways you think are useful or interesting.
-In the final section, you will summarize your findings using easy to read markdown and hidden R code.
+In this project, I will analyze the STAR data in two parts.
+In the first part, I will perform Exploratory Data Analysis on particular variables in the STAR data and interpret my results.
+In the second section, I will use particular programming techniques.

 ## Part 1: Basic Data Visualization